gmetais/sw-remove-cookies/README.md

 ## Other headers

 I tried some other ways to reduce the weight of the requests.

-It also shortens the Accept-Language header to `*`.
+I managed to shorten the Accept-Language header to `*`.
 Some people can have a long string in this one.
-I could not change any other headers, although the spec says we could be able to modify the `User-Agent`.
+I could not change any other headers, although the spec says we should be able to modify the `User-Agent`.

+## Author

+Gaël Métais.
+I'm a webperf freelance.
+Follow me on Twitter [@gaelmetais](https://twitter.com/gaelmetais), I tweet about Web Performances, Front-end and new versions of YellowLabTools!

+If you understand French, you can visit [my website](http://www.gaelmetais.com) (will be soon in English too).